 What makes Earth unique?
 What can we learn from rocks?
 How can what we learn about Earth be applied to other planets and moons?
-Students will become scientists and explore Earth's atmosphere, rocks, and the changes seen from space of our complex and dynamic Earth!
+Students will explore Earth's atmosphere and geology and learn how it is related to our planetary neighbors.

 Explore the Moon!
-Students will discover what can be learned from shadows, the distance and size relationships between Earth and the Moon, position during phases and eclipses, and methods scientists use on orbiting missions to learn more about the Moon.
+Students will discover what can be learned from lunar shadows, the distance/size relationship between Earth and the Moon, lunar positions during its phases and eclipses, as well as the methods scientists are using to currently learn more about the Moon.

 What does it take to have a successful robotic or human spaceflight?
 What space technologies are used to propel and protect spacecraft?
-Be part of humanity's continued exploration of space as we explore space technologies, discover what humans need to survive on a different planet, and work together to accomplish a mission.
+Students will work together to accomplish a mission--after first tackling the questions: How will we get there?
+How will we survive on a different planet?